-Lesson Plan: The Science of the Winnipeg Floodway
+Lesson Plan: For Teachers: The Science of the Winnipeg Floodway

 Completed in 1968, the Greater Winnipeg Floodway protects Winnipeg from the ravages of the Red River during the annual spring runoff.
 Between 1968 and 1999, the floodway saved Winnipeg from flooding 20 times.
 However, many surrounding communities are damaged by the floodway's use.